fvaleri/strimzi-debugging/sessions/006/README.md

 Only network bandwidth and request rate quotas are supported by the default Kafka quota plugin.
 Instead, the [Strimzi quota plugin](https://github.com/strimzi/kafka-quotas-plugin) allows to set total quota independent of the number of clients.
-In this case, we are interested in the storage limits configuration, with the objective to avoid disk space exhaustion in the first place.
+In this case, we are interested in the storage limits configuration, with the objective to avoid running out of disk space.

 Fortunately, the Strimzi Kafka images already contains this plugin, otherwise you would have to build your own custom Kafka image including the plugin's JAR in `/opt/kafka/libs`.
 With the following configuration, clients will be throttled to 0 when any volume in the cluster has <= 5GiB available bytes.